uvic-auvic/Polaris-2019/README.md

 ## Setting up your Environment

-The 2 major necessary components needed to develop, build and execute the project are:
+The 2 major necessary components needed to develop, build, and execute the project are:
 - Ubuntu 16.04 Operating System
 - ROS Kinetic